yonafalinie/maths_to_code/npos/README_npos.md

 ### Paragraph 1: Why OOD detection matters

-The paper starts with the standard open-world problem: a classifier is trained on a known distribution \(P_{\text{in}}\), but once deployed it can encounter samples from unknown classes.
+The paper starts with the standard open-world problem: a classifier is trained on a known distribution $P_{\text{in}}$, but once deployed it can encounter samples from unknown classes.
 A conventional classifier has no explicit mechanism saying “I have never seen anything like this,” so it may still assign one of the known labels with high confidence.

 For example, suppose training contains